appium/appium/docs/en/writing-running-appium/ios/ios-xctest-mobile-apps-management.md

 Since Xcode9 there is a possibility to manage multiple applications in scope of a single session.
-It makes it possible to open iOS preferences and change values there while the application under test is in background and then restore it back to foreground or check scenarious, where the application under test is terminated and then started again.
+It makes it possible to open iOS preferences and change values there while the application under test is in background and then restore it back to foreground or check scenarios, where the application under test is terminated and then started again.
 Appium for iOS has special set of `mobile:` subcommands, which provides user interface to such features.